MJORR/Bridge/README.md

 **One global design system, set once, applied everywhere.**

-## Brand colours, fonts, cards and buttons are set globally using Theme Options.
+Brand colours, fonts, cards and buttons are set globally using Theme Options.

 # Getting started

 Nothing here needs a developer, and nothing needs compiling — the theme runs exactly as it comes.

-**You'll need:** WordPress 6.6 or later, PHP 8.1 or later.
+You will need: WordPress 6.6 or later, PHP 8.1 or later.

 ### 1. Install it